vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ## Build the dashboard

-Now, let's build the dashboard.
+Now, let's build the application dashboard.

-In the left pane of our application dashboard, we add three styled lists to show the available PDFs for each category---one styled list per category.
+In the left pane of the dashboard, we add three styled lists to show the available PDFs for each category---one styled list per category.
 The styled lists get the titles from the category data flows we made.

 In the right pane of our dashboard, we add a PDF control to display the PDF that the user selects.
 We set the default PDF to `placeholder.pdf`, which is an empty PDF file that we added to our main directory.
 That way, nothing appears by default.